SimdQuickHeap: The QuickHeap Reconsidered: Related work

 \parag{Binary and $d$-ary heap.} A popular priority queue implementation is the binary heap using an implicit array representation~\cite{heapsort}.
 The binary heap organizes the elements as a binary tree, maintaining the \emph{heap invariant} that no element can be larger than its parent in the tree (unless it is the root).
 Thus, no element can be smaller than the root element.
 A binary heap can be implemented efficiently using the \emph{Eytzinger} or \emph{heap layout}, where the elements are stored consecutively in a flat array level by level starting from the root.
 Consequently, the children of node \(i\) are stored at positions \(2i\) and \(2i+1\) in the array (\(1\)-based indexing).
 Both the $\push$ and $\pop$ operations take \(\mathcal{O}(\log_2(n))\) time.

 The \(d\)-ary heap generalizes the binary heap so that each node has up to \(d\) children.
 The main benefits are better cache locality and fewer levels to traverse.
-This comes at the cost of needing to find the minimum of \(d\) elements rather than just two on each level when deleting an element.
+This comes at the cost of needing to find the minimum of \(d\) elements on each level when deleting an element.

-\parag{Amortized heaps} A number of heaps reduce the $\BigO(\log n)$ cost of binary heap insertions.
-Binomial heaps (\cref{fig:heaps})~\cite{binomial-heap,binomial-heap-analysis} have amortized $O(1)$ insertions.
-Fibonacci heaps~\cite{fibonacci-heap} and pairing heaps~\cite{pairing-heap} reduce this to truely constant time insertions, but have only amortized constant time deletions.
-The Brodal heap~\cite{brodal-queue} (1996) has $O(1)$ insertions and non-amortized $\BigO(\log n)$ deletions, but has a large hidden constant.
-Other non-amortized structures are the cascade heap~\cite{cascade-heap}, which has $O(1)$ insertions and $\BigO(\log^* n + \log k)$ for the $k$'th delete, and the logarithmic funnel~\cite{log-funnel-heap}, which has $O(\log^* n)$ insertions and $O(\log n)$ deletions.
+\parag{Amortized heaps.} A number of heaps reduce the $\BigO(\log n)$ cost of binary heap insertions.
+Binomial heaps (\cref{fig:heaps})~\cite{binomial-heap,binomial-heap-analysis} have amortized $\BigO(1)$ insertions.
+Fibonacci heaps~\cite{fibonacci-heap} and pairing heaps~\cite{pairing-heap} reduce this to truly constant time insertions, but have only amortized constant time deletions.
+The Brodal heap~\cite{brodal-queue} (1996) has $\BigO(1)$ insertions and non-amortized $\BigO(\log n)$ deletions, but has a large hidden constant.
+Other non-amortized structures are the cascade heap~\cite{cascade-heap}, which has $\BigO(1)$ insertions and $\BigO(\log^* n + \log k)$ for the $k$'th delete, and the logarithmic funnel~\cite{log-funnel-heap}, which has $\BigO(\log^* n)$ insertions and $\BigO(\log n)$ deletions.

 Unfortunately, all these structures are pointer-based and inefficient in practice.
 The weak heap and weak queue are more practical variants of these ideas that can be implemented using a flat array~\cite{weak-heap-sort,benchmarking-weak-heaps,improved-weak-heap,engineering-weak-heaps}.